ankurkumar309/aws_sagemaker/README.md

 # Sagemaker-practice

-Repository containing all the sagemaker assigments
+Repository containing all the sagemaker assigments of training

 Assignment 1:
 Create a flask app that get the folder name and lists the filename present in the corresponding folder.
 (Use Boto3 for reading the contents of the folder)